 Keeping plants well irrigated is essential to their survival and also reduces powdery mildew, which is particularly aggressive with plants that have been allowed to dry out.
 No matter how hard and long the rains falls, containers need regular irrigation because rain is more likely to drain off the plants’ foliage than into the container and their soil can dry out very fast.
 Consider reusing grey water from baths or fill a bucket while waiting for the shower water to heat up to save water.
 And don’t forget birds and mammals, these too need access to water in dry weather.

-Cut back repeat flowering plants
+Cutting back repeat flowering plants

 Many cottage garden plants are repeat flowering.
 Hardy geraniums such as ‘Rozanne’ and ‘Patricia’, delphiniums, centarea, Salvia nemorosa ‘Caradonna’ and lupins can be cut back after flowering as the stems start to fade.
 If they are then watered well and given a good liquid feed, a second flush of leaves and flowers will emerge in late summer.

-Make your own liquid fertilizer
+Making your own liquid fertiliser

 Making your own liquid fertilizer is cheap and easy.
 All you need is a bucket, water and vegetable waste, weeds or high nutrient plants like nettles or comfrey.
 You will be using waste plant material and reducing the environmental costs of chemical fertilizers.
 Essentially just put the plant material in a bucket, fill the bucket with water and leave to steep for around 4 weeks.
 The dark liquid can become smelly so leave the bucket outside.
 Once it is rich and brown pour it onto your plants or crops.

-Plant out gaps
+Planting out gaps

 If there are gaps in your beds or borders, after other plants have died back you can move tender or greenhouse plants such as perlagoniums, canna lilies or dahlias out into the garden to fill them.
 Those that were inside should be kept in the shade for a few days to adapt to the heat and higher levels of light before being placed in the sun.
 Ornamental edibles can also be used.
 Small brassicas, cabbage, broccoli and kale, oak leaved lettuce or mustard greens can be bought cheaply and grow quickly to fill the gap and in addition provide a crop later in the year.

-Mass pots of a splash of colour
+Massing pots of a splash of colour

-If the garden is generally looking faded and dull a strong splash of colour in one area will help lift it.
+If the garden is generally looking faded and dull, a strong splash of colour in one area will help lift it.
 Mass pots and containers full of flowers to brighten the most heavily used areas.
 Many tender perennials and summer bedding plants are now being sold off cheaply in garden centres to make way for the new autumn stock.
 These cheap plants are likely to last up to November if watered, deadheaded and feed through the autumn.

-Leave seedheads and hips as winter fodder for wildlife
+Leaving seedheads and hips as winter fodder for wildlife

 Brown and fading seed heads, orange and red rose hips bring an autumnal feel to the garden.
 Many create a framework of persistent spires, pods and spikes and seed heads that can give interest well into the winter.
 In the past it was normal to deadhead and tidy the garden as the summer progressed but if you prefer to garden with nature, the drying stems and fruits can give a further season to your plants and provide a welcome source of food for garden creatures.
-The fading flowers, ornamental grasses and perennials take on tints of gold, russet and silver, transformed when back lit by the lowering sun and can be especially magical, shinning silvery white, in a frost.
+The fading flowers, ornamental grasses and perennials take on tints of gold, russet and silver, transformed when back lit by the lowering sun and can be especially magical, shinning silvery white, in a frost later in the year.

 Gardening tasks in August